arthurdelarge/helpjuice-test/README.md

 This project is a simple search engine that logs user searches and provides analytics on trending and recent searches (5 minutes).
 Time was a priority, so I did everything in less than 24 hours.

-For optimizations, it would be nice to a worker that cleans old searches from users that have exceeded a limit of data.
+For search optimizations, if needed, it would be nice to add a worker that cleans old searches from users that have exceeded a limit of data.
 This functionality is not in the code, but would be simple to do it.

 Alternatively, I set user searches to be removed once they exceeded the personal limit of 250.